twbs/bootstrap/site/content/docs/5.3/components/dropdowns.md

 ### Via JavaScript

 {{< callout warning >}}
-Dropdowns must have `data-bs-toggle="dropdown"` on their trigger element, regardless of using the Data API or JavaScript.
+Dropdowns must have `data-bs-toggle="dropdown"` on their trigger element, regardless of whether you call your dropdown via JavaScript or use the data-api.
 {{< /callout >}}

 Call the dropdowns via JavaScript: